Sabacc-Organization/Sabacc-Org/README.md

 # Sabacc
 ## Video Demo: <TODO>
 ## Description:
 Sabacc, the space card game.
 A fast-paced, high-risk, perfect mixture of skill and luck.
-Engage in this perfect blend of deception, quick calculation, and strategy, at \<INSERT WEBSITE URL\>
+Engage in this perfect blend of deception, quick calculation, and strategy, at http://108.49.126.158

 ## Design Choices
 ### Flask vs. Django